ZsuzsaMano/ZoalNomad/README.md

 This is a portfolio website for the shop.
-It is made to apply for markets and festivals to sell their products.
+It is made to present selling products for markets and festivals.
-On the site I list all waht is needed for the application.
+On the site, I list what is required for the application.

 short description,
 photos of products //flip images,